-Typical machining create a reasonable amount of mess from chips but composites in general create a huge amount of dust and mess from only one session of machining a typical composite.
+Typical machining create a reasonable amount of mess from chips but machining composites in general creates a huge amount of dust and mess from only one session of machining a typical composite.

 When machining composites, dust extraction is strongly required for the operator’s safety, and for machine maintenance; carbon dust is electrically conductive so it may effect the electrical parts and wear down the spindle at a highly increased rate.